taueres/pywikibot-itwiki/README.md

-# pywikibot-itwiki
+# TauerBot
-Script eseguiti da TauerBot per varie attività di manutenzione su Wikipedia in italiano.
+This is a small application for automated maintenance tasks on Italian Wikipedia.

-## Lista delle funzionalità
+## Features
-* Aggiornamento dei contatori presenti nella sezione "Nelle altre lingue" della pagina principale di Wikipedia in italiano;
+* Updating the language counters in the section "Nelle altre lingue" of the main page;
-* Creazione automatica delle molteplici categorie di servizio mensili;
+* Automatic creation of several monthly categories;
-* Sistemazione di errori comuni sull'utilizzo del template "Portale".
+* Fix common mistakes made by users with the "Portale" template.